Syed-Mohd-Azam/Mini-Swiggy-App/README.md

-# SnackSwift -- Mini Swiggy Application 🚀
+# 🚀SnackSwift -- Mini Swiggy Application 🧡!

 Welcome to the Mini Swiggy App React project!
 This application is a simplified version of the popular food delivery platform, Swiggy, built using React.
 Whether you're a beginner looking to explore React or an experienced developer looking for a fun project, this mini Swiggy app provides a great opportunity to enhance your skills in building dynamic and interactive web applications.